Felix-chengecha/Heroic-Recipe-Android/README.md

 # Recipe App for Android

 This Android app utilizes Volley to fetch data from a database powered by Laravel.
 The app seamlessly retrieves and displays the latest data in real-time,

-With a simple and intuitive interface, users can browse, search and save their favorite recipes with ease.
+-With a simple and intuitive interface, users can browse, search and save their favorite recipes with ease.

-#DEMOS
+#Screens

 1.Home screen
 ![Splash Screen](pic1.jpeg)